St1ngLeR/CDScriptManager/README.md

 > [!TIP]
 > This setting type is recommended for applying string or floating-point numbers values.
 ```
-Setting.Create = MySetting, My awesome setting:, textBox, AWESOME  # This line creates setting with variable "MySetting", with type "textBox" with default value "AWESOME", which is named in "Configuration" window as "My awesome setting:"
+Setting.Create = MySetting, My awesome setting:, textBox, AWESOME, string  # This line creates setting with variable "MySetting", with type "textBox" with default value "AWESOME" with subtype "string", which is named in "Configuration" window as "My awesome setting:"
 ```
 #### numericUpDown
 Minimum value - `0`